 For borrowers who have no plans to use these programs, it may be worth considering refinancing.
 You may qualify for a better interest rate through refinancing if your credit score or financial situation has improved since you initially took out your loans as a student.

-Regardless, it is a great idea to go into student loans exit counseling with a clear head, ready to lap up as much information as possible.
+Regardless, it is a great idea to go into student loans exit counseling with a clear head.
 Paying back your loans is no small feat, so it will be so worth it to do some hard work up-front to make the rest of the process as smooth as possible.

 If you do decide to refinance your student loans now or down the line, consider SoFi.
 SoFi has an easy online application, competitive fixed and variable rates, and charges no fees.